TheyCallMeMattyD/template-engine-employee-summary/README.md

 ## Installation
 >1.
 Be sure you've installed npm (node project manager) and node.js on your system.
 >2.
 On your terminal command line, enter 'npm i inquirer'.
-This will ensure the correct node_module is installed.
+This will ensure the correct node_modules are installed.
 >3.
-To run the generator, enter 'node index.js' ... then just start answering the questions!
+To run the test verifications, from the root directory enter 'npm run test'.

 ## Usage
 >Simply answer each question as they appear and press 'Enter' to proceed to the next question.<br/><br/>
+>1.
+To run the employee summary generator, enter 'node app.js' ... then just start answering the questions!
+>2.
+To view the summary generator results, please navigate to the team.html file, right click, and select 'view in default browser', OR - follow the link here:

 >![Usage Screenshot](img/generator1.png)

 ## License